Higher National Certificate and Diplomas

 To study for an HNC or HND, you will need some previous qualifications.

 Most HND courses require one A level (or equivalent).
-Check the UCAS website for full details on the entry requirements for a particular course.
+Check UCAS.com for full details on the entry requirements for a particular course.

 How will I be assessed during my HND or HNC?